 One of the goals I established was to try to read graphic novels again.
-I was never much of fan, not even as a child, but some of the illustrations have been catching my eye recently.
+I was never much of a fan, not even as a child, but the illustrations of some of them have been catching my eye recently.
 So far, I’ve only read one, The Black Project by Gareth Brookes, and there were both things that I liked and disliked about it.
 I plan to read The Encyclopedia of Early Earth by Isabel Greenberg this summer.

 On the other hand, according to plan, I have been reading more short stories than usual.
 So far, I have read four short story collections and plan to read a couple more until the end of the year.
-I still prefer novels, but I’ve encountered some really engaging short stories among the collections that I’ve read.
+I still prefer novels, but I’ve discovered some really engaging short stories in the collections that I’ve read.

 My last goal was to publish twice a week on the blog.
 All was going according to plan until this month, when I missed one Friday.
 Nevertheless, I’m doing quite well in comparison with last year, when I started by only posting once in a while.

-By the end of the year I expect to have only failed the last of my resolutions.
+By the end of the year I expect to only have failed to achieve the last of my resolutions.
 What about you?
 Is your reading year going according to plan?
 Tell me in the comments!